meetyan/raise/README.md

 For Windows users simply download the package with `.exe` extension.

 If it's your first time to open Raise, you might see a screen saying `Windows protected your PC.
 Windows SmartScreen prevented an unrecognized app from start.
 Running this app might put your PC at risk.`.
 To bypass it, click `More Info` and then click `Run anyway`.
-This is simply because Raise on Windows is not [code signed](https://www.electronjs.org/docs/latest/tutorial/code-signing).
+This is simply because Raise on Windows is not yet [code signed](https://www.electronjs.org/docs/latest/tutorial/code-signing).
 Read [this](https://stackoverflow.com/questions/48946680/how-to-avoid-the-windows-defender-smartscreen-prevented-an-unrecognized-app-fro) for your reference.

 ## Features